 Selection and recruitment are regulated in the Universities Act.
 The Human Resources (HR) department is responsible for efficient and consistent recruitment, hiring, selection, retention and further training of staff.
 Advertisement of all positions other than third-party-funded posts are managed by the HR Department.
 Vacancies must be advertised and certain positions for scientific staff are advertised internationally.
 According to the university statutes, qualifications not listed in the job advertisement may not be considered in the selection procedure.
 The statutes also determine that the share of women is to be raised to 50% at all levels and functions.
 Job advertisements have to include a statement indicating that the university aims at elevating the share of women and explicitly encourages qualified women to apply.
-The required profile for applicants for professorships includes competence in the fields of gender and diversity-specific activities and achievements in both research and teaching.
+The required profile for applicants for professorships includes competence

 Selection procedures are designed in order to prevent discrimination on grounds of sex, ethnicity, religion/belief, age, sexual orientation or disabilities.
 The Working Group for Equal Opportunities has the task of counteracting any discrimination by university bodies and to advise and support the university members and bodies on issues of equality of opportunity for women and men as well as on the promotion of women's issues.
 The group is informed about all applications and candidate selections.
 The Works Council must also be informed about the choice of candidate.
 The Works Council is established in accordance with legal requirements to represent the interests of staff.
 Its task is to promote the economic, social, health-related and cultural interests of employees inside the university and to monitor compliance with laws, contracts and regulations established in favour of staff.
-Even with high standards and highly formalized procedures in place in Austrian universities, potential for improvement was recognized in the Gap Analysis.
-Current recruitment processes and international advertising will be reviewed to identify possible modifications.
-Aspects of HR processes could be communicated more effectively, both internally and externally.
+Even with high standards and highly formalized procedures in place in Austrian universities, potential for improvement was recognized.
+In our updated Action Plan, there is a clear focus on the pillar "Recruitment and Selection" for the next part of the implementation phase (2024-2027).